freelawproject/free.law/content/respecting-privacy-while-providing-hundreds-of-thousands-of-public-documents.md

 understand, and which tells them about every page on the site that they should crawl and index.

-All of these elements fit together into a complicated mÃ©lange that has absorbed many development hours over the past two years, as different search engines interpret these standards in different ways.
+All of these elements fit together into a complicated melange that has absorbed many development hours over the past two years, as different search engines interpret these standards in different ways.